ibm-cloud-docs/dns/ro-migration.md

 * Competitive pricing

 ### What service agreement do I follow after migration to Hover?
+{: #hover-service-agreement-after-migration}
 {: faq}
 {: support}

-After migration, you are automatically transitioned to Tucows’ retail domains brand Hover's [Terms Of Service](https://www.hover.com/tos){:external}.
+After migration, you are automatically transitioned to Tucows’ retail domains brand Hover's [Terms Of Service](https://www.hover.com/tos){: external}.

 ### What service agreement do I follow after migration to a Tucows OpenSRS Reseller account?
+{: #opensrs-service-agreement-after-migration}
 {: faq}
 {: support}

 After migration, you are automatically transitioned to the OpenSRS/Tucows’ Inc. Master Services Agreement.
-You can find this from the [OpenSRS website](https://opensrs.com/wp-content/uploads/Master_Services_Agreement.html){:external}.
+You can find this from the [OpenSRS website](https://opensrs.com/wp-content/uploads/Master_Services_Agreement.html){: external}.

-Additional resources can be found in [OpenSRS Documentation](https://opensrs.com/resources/documentation/){:external}.
+Additional resources can be found in [OpenSRS Documentation](https://opensrs.com/resources/documentation/){: external}.

 ### If I have more questions, who can I contact?
+{: #additional-questions}
 {: faq}
 {: support}